roshan-abstractionai/TakeHome/README.md

 ## Background
 You are tasked with designing and implementing a real-time data processing and analysis system for a large e-commerce platform.
 The platform generates a high volume of user activity data, including page views, clicks, purchases, and search queries.
 Your goal is to create a system that can ingest, process, and analyze this data in real-time to provide valuable insights to the business.
 The system will leverage AWS services for data storage and processing.

+## Important Notes
+Please don't spend more than 2-3 hours on the coding/development of this exercise.
+It's okay if you don't finish everything – focus on demonstrating your thought process and approach to solving the problem Its okay if the code isn't perfectly running.
+There will be a follow up session to review whats been done

 ## Requirements

 1. Use Apache Kafka for initial data ingestion (optional - feel free to start with the sample data)